The Future of Antitrust

 Higbee, Jennejohn, Jones, & Talley Present on Term Innovation in the M&A Market at ALEA 2025

-Josh Higbee, Matt Jennejohn, Cree Jones, and Eric Talley will be presenting their research on how the ordering of setting the price and searching for terms affects innovation of new M&A deal terms at the 2025 Annual Meeting of the American Law and Economics Association held at New York University.
+Josh Higbee, Matt Jennejohn, Cree Jones, and Eric Talley presented their paper entitled “Fix the Price or Price the Fix: Resolving the Sequencing Puzzle in Corporate Contracting” at the 2025 Annual Meeting of the American Law and Economics Association held at New York University.